 • Actively monitor your financial statements.
 Promptly dispute any unauthorized charges.

 • Consider placing a fraud alert or security freeze on your credit report.
 This prohibits a credit reporting agency from releasing any information from your credit report without written authorization and makes it harder for an identity thief to access credit in your name.
-For Nebraska residents, other than minors and those who are victims of identity theft, a $3.00 charge may be applied for placing, temporarily lifting, or removing a security freeze.
+For Nebraska residents, there is no charge for placing, temporarily lifting, or removing a security freeze.

 Equifax is offering one year of free credit monitoring and identity theft protection services to ALL consumers, regardless of whether or not your information was involved in the breach.
 You can sign up for this feature by visiting www.equifaxsecurity2017.com.
 Make sure that you are signing up for the free service and not Equifax’s paid service by mistake.
 Credit monitoring and identity theft protection services may also be purchased from other companies.